shohanjh09/architect-in-progress/SOLID_Principle/LiskovSubstitutionPrinciple.md

 class Bicycle extends Vehicle {
     @Override
     public boolean hasEngine() {
-        return false; // Bicycles do not have engines }
+        return null; // Bicycles do not have engines
+    }
 }